09 10 Season

 For Studio 180: Stuff Happens (2008) & Blackbird.
 Hardee’s recent stage credits include Dying To Be Sick (Pleiades Theatre); Crave (Nightwood Theatre); Omnium Gatherum, Proof, Richard III (Dora Winner), Henry VI, Edward VI, Tempest, Spring Awakening, Summerfolk, Plenty (Canadian Stage); Streetcar Named Desire, Macbeth, School for Wives (Playhouse Theatre, Vancouver); Scary Stories, Madboy Chronicles, Six Degrees (Alberta Theatre Projects); Love and Anger, White Biting Dog, As You Like It (Stratford Festival).
 He also received Dora Nominations for Crackwalker, Lie of the Mind and Science Fiction.
 Hardee’s film & TV credits include Cary in The Jane Show, Loving Loretta, Santa Baby, Shoemaker (Genie Nomination), Top of the Food Chain, The Big Hit, The Italian Machine, Dead Zone, Puppets Who Kill, Traders, P.S.I.
 Factor, Twice in a Lifetime, Little Mosque on the Prairie and Murdoch Mysteries.

 For Studio 180: Stuff Happens (2008), Offensive Shadows, The Arab-Israeli Cookbook, The Passion of the Chris & The Laramie Project.
-For Studio 180: The Laramie Project, Stuff Happens, Our Class, Parade, Clybourne Park, You Will Remember Me and, most recently, The Nether.
-Mark is a member of Studio 180’s Core Artistic Team and co-ordinates the Studio 180 IN DEVELOPMENT program.
+Mark is a Co-Founder of Studio 180 and co-ordinates the Studio 180 IN DEVELOPMENT program.
 He also adapted and directed Love, Dishonor, Marry, Die, Cherish, Perish for the company and has assistant directed productions of Blackbird, God of Carnage and The Laramie Project 10th Anniversary reading.
 Mark was a member of the Shaw Festival’s acting ensemble for 5 seasons and performed in several reviews with The Second City’s National Touring Company.
 Film and television credits include; Spotlight, Remedy, Murdoch Mysteries and Mayday.